rpichioli/nodejs-authorization-middleware/README.md

 ### Login (authorization) API
 - Validate posted received data from request;
 - Verify if user exists and password cryptography is OK;
-- Save into database (suggestion, database is simulated);
+- Return 200 response exposing token and boolean success with true, or treated error;
-- Return 200 response exposing token and boolean success with true, or treated error.
+- **Suggestions for most advanced implementations:** Save into database, set expiration rules.

 ### Developed by
 Rodrigo Quiñones Pichioli, since Jan/2019